 It depends on how long it takes you to get settled in a new city.
 Australia is relatively similar to the United States, so getting acclimated is not as hard as other international locations may be.
 In general, we recommend giving yourself two weeks before orientation starts.
 Use this time to connect with your future schoolmates and explore the different neighborhoods in Brisbane.
-Finding long-term accommodation takes 2-3 weeks, so ideally you want to get this done before school starts.
+Finding long-term accommodation takes 2-3 weeks but can take up to a few months, so ideally you want to get this done before school starts.
 In regards to housing, some students do opt to secure housing prior to coming to Brisbane.
 Some apartment management offer video inspections.
 Only do this if you are willing to sign an unseen apartment agreement.
+Some 2nd year students may offer to do viewings and these will be posted on the Facebook group.